Harald-U/security-and-microservices/workshop/02-app-env-exercise/SETUP_ISTIO.md

 export PATH="$PATH:/home/harald/temp/security-and-microservices/deployments/istio-1.8.1/bin"
 ```

-**Note:** Copy this PATH statement soemwhere as you may need it later!
+**Note:** Copy this PATH statement somewhere as you may need it later!

 Test with